Sumit1777/Hackathon-Project/README.md

-this a Website to Sell Astronomical Equipments and also to keep these astronomical on rent and also we provide latest Space News.
+This a Website namely "TELESPACE".
+The basic function of "TELESPACE" is to provide space related news under explore more section of the main website and also Sell or rent Astronomical Equipments.